sovrynn/ecdo/6-LITERATURE/landscheidt-theodor/README.md

 # Theodor Landscheidt

-Author of "Sun Earth Man".
+Author of "Sun Earth Man", written 1988.

 There is [a website about him](https://landscheidt.info) which seems to have a lot of material.
+Seems that Landscheidt's work was continued by Carl Smith, then by Geoff Sharp, who currently runs the website.
+It's got a search tool which is useful.

 Archive of his work also [here](http://landscheidt.wordpress.com/).

 Hard copies of his work in their respective folders.